Our traditional library has evolved over the years to help us access limitless learning by becoming a hub for all pupil

-Recent high profile author visits have included Royd Tolkien, Cathy Cassidy and CJ Daugherty.
+High profile author visits have included Royd Tolkien, Cathy Cassidy and CJ Daugherty.
 Year 7 girls can take part in the National Kids’ Lit Quiz and Year 8 students have now won the Cheshire Inter-School Book Quiz numerous times.
 We’re currently recruiting for a Year 8 book team to take part in the National Reading Champions Book Quiz, run by the Literacy Trust.

 We run book groups for all year groups with a range of activities from themed book events for Year 7 to watching classic literature on screen with Years 12 and 13.

 Our library aims to provide an effective centralised learning resource for the school curriculum, to encourage independent learning and to promote a lifelong passion for reading.